-CATEGORY TRANSPORTATION SERVICE GAP or UNMET NEED PRIORITY CATEGORY HIGH MEDIUM LOW Service Area It takes a long time to reach final destinations Х Service does not go to desired destination Х Accessibility to First-Last Mile Connections Х More Sufficient Service at Trip Origins and Destinations Х Access to Jobs Х Access to Medical-related Locations Х
+CATEGORY TRANSPORTATION SERVICE GAP or UNMET NEED PRIORITY CATEGORT TRANSPORTATION SERVICE GAP OF ONWET NEED HIGH MEDIUM LOW It takes a long time to reach final destinations Х Service does not go to desired destination Х Comico Anos Accessibility to First-Last Mile Connections Х Service Area More Sufficient Service at Trip Origins and Destinations Х Access to Jobs Х Access to Medical-related Locations Х

 Transit systems should complement the existing built environment and connect to destinations customers frequently utilize.
-A transit system that connects key activity centers increases accessibility to needed or desired services.
+A transit system that connects key activity centers increases accessibility to needed or desired services, which may be reflected in increased ridership and fare recovery.